amanjina/website/README.md

-This is my personal website, coded from scratch using HTML and CSS!
+This is my personal website, coded from scratch using HTML, CSS and JavaScript!